 On December 3, 2015, then-Secretary of Defense, Ashton Carter, ordered all positions in the military be opened to women.
 Women had already been serving shoulder to shoulder with male servicemembers, and dying in combat.
 Senator Gillibrand introduced the Gender Equality in Combat Act in 2012, to require the Department of Defense to report on implementation of the termination of the ground combat exclusion policy, which barred women from serving in combat units. and included a similar provision in the NDAA.
 Now that the exclusion has been lifted, and women can serve in all positions, Senator Gillibrand is focused on ensuring that the services put in place the systems to recruit and retain women for combat positions, and set them up for success.

-Senator Gillibrand has fought to ensure that the United States has the cyber warriors it needs to protect our military and our country from cyber attacks.
-She has focused on recruitment and retention of the best cyber experts in the Department of Defense by ensuring that the National Guard plays a role in our cyber defenses – allowing for people with expertise outside the military to serve their country while also developing their skills in the private sector.
-Thanks to her efforts, the National Guard is building teams across the country, including New York, that can provide cyber support not only to the federal government, but also to their state governments.
-She also encouraged the services to create career paths for its cyber warriors and provided the Department and the military with special hiring authorities to bring in top civilian cyber talent.
+On the Senate Select Committee on Intelligence, Senator Gillibrand is working to harden both public and private sector cyber defenses.
+Senator Gillibrand has fought to ensure that the United States has the cyber warriors it needs to protect our military and our country.
+She has focused on recruitment and retention of the best cyber experts in the Department of Defense by allowing for people with expertise outside the military to serve their country while also developing their skills in the private sector.

 Senator Gillibrand has also focused on promoting policies that ensure small businesses, individuals, and governments are able to adequately assess and address cyber vulnerabilities.
 To accomplish this, she has focused on industry and sector specific information sharing, leveling the playing field for small businesses, and developing at 21st century workforce to fill the jobs that protect our data